NCI-HTAN-Jamborees/Heterogeneity-Ancestry-and-Tumor-Progression/README.md

 [Seurat v5](https://satijalab.org/seurat/) was used to identify and interpret cellular heterogeneity in normal and premalignant colorectal tissue (Seurat Object_5.0.1).

+### Limitations
+Diversity and representativeness in the datasets is limited.

 ### Future Directions:
-We propose to evaluate invasive colorectal cancer scRNAseq data by race and tumor type.
-We propose to visualize the data by cell type.
+We propose to evaluate invasive colorectal cancer scRNAseq data by race and tumor type and compare to the current findings.
+We will complete analyses in European individuals.
+We propose to add covariates analyses including sex and age group for African American and European individuals for normal and premalignant tissue.

 ### Acknowledgements